wp-plugins/fancybox-for-wordpress/readme.txt

 * Shadows not perfect on IE6/7
 * Options page doesn't on WordPress MU

+= Demo =

+You can see the plugin working on [my blog](http://blog.moskis.net/downloads/plugins/fancybox-for-wordpress/) although there's nothing amazing to see, just a FancyBox simple implementation, that's the point ;) You can take a look at the code if you're curious, though.

 == Changelog ==

 This changelog is for the WordPress plugin.
 For the Fancybox main changelog go to its [home page](http://fancy.klade.lv/).

+= 2.7.1 =
+* Fixed: Z-index issue was left out in previus release
+* Fixed: Setting to close fancybox when clicking on the overlay wasn't available in the menu
+* Fixed: Frame width and height options are now in the "Other" tab
+* Fixed: Tabs now translated in Spanish localization

 = 2.7.0 =
 * New: Fancybox v1.2.6 support